-We estimate that we will receive net proceeds from the offering of approximately \$16.35 million, based on a public offering price of \$16.75 per ADS, after deducting underwriting discounts and commissions, management fee and estimated offering expenses payable by us, and assuming no exercise of the underwriter's option to purchase an additional 180,000 ADSs from us in the offering.
-If the underwriter exercises in full its option to purchase up to an additional 180,000 ADSs, we estimate that we will receive net proceeds of approximately \$19.1 million, based on a public offering price of \$16.75 per ADS, after deducting underwriting discounts and commissions, management fee and estimated offering expenses payable by us.
+We estimate that we will receive net proceeds from the offering of approximately \$16.1 million, assuming a public offering price of \$16.50 per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, and assuming no exercise of the underwriter's option to purchase an additional 180,000 ADSs from us in the offering.
+If the underwriter exercises in full its option to purchase up to an additional 180,000 ADSs, we estimate that we will receive net proceeds of approximately \$18.8 million, assuming a public offering price of \$16.50 per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.